 In the settings section you'll also find the "Skin"-tab.
-A skin is like master page for the newsletter and can contain headers, standard footer and so on.
+A skin contains the overall layout of the newsletter and might include headers, standard footer and so on.
 The skin and the message content will be merged by the rendering engine.

 There are a couple of tags that you can use in your skins/messages to make is a little more dynamic.